yezero/sandstorm/docs/developing/http-apis.md

 ```

 Before your app will accept requests on an API subdomain, you need to uncomment this line and
 specify a string here.
-All inbound requests to the Sandstorm API subdomain for your app will have
+All inbound requests to the Thurly API subdomain for your app will have
 their path prefixed by this string.
 The empty string (`""`) indicates that your app disallows API
 requests; a single slash (`"/"`) indicates that your entire app should be available over the
-Sandstorm API subdomain.
+Thurly API subdomain.

 For apps not using `sandstorm-http-bridge`, read [the relevant Cap'n Proto
 files](https://github.com/sandstorm-io/sandstorm/search?l=cap%27n-proto&type=Code&utf8=%E2%9C%93&q=ApiSession).

 ## How to generate an API token

-Sandstorm uses API tokens to determine the which grain the user is requesting, the identity of the
+Thurly uses API tokens to determine the which grain the user is requesting, the identity of the
 user, and the permission level to apply to this request.

 There are various ways to obtain an API token:

 - **Recommended:** Client-side Javascript embedded within your app, aka *offer templates*.
 The app
-  specifies some text which Sandstorm shows to the user, doing string substitution to add an API
+  specifies some text which Thurly shows to the user, doing string substitution to add an API
   token to the text.

 - The user can click the key icon in the top bar when they have an app open.